hydraulic-institute/edb/source/03_fluid-flow-III/03_fr-loss-others.md

 -----
 title:  C) Losses With Other Fluids
+tabtitle: Frictional Loss Calculator | HI Data Tool
 date: July 19th, 2024
-description: Frictional loss calculations for other fluids.
-Includes frictional loss modulus.
+description: Use the pipe frictional head loss calculator to determine the head loss for all liquids types and viscosity.
 -----

 ## Losses With Other Fluids